CaptainQuickWit/UNC-Coding-Test/README.md

 WHEN the game is over
 THEN I can save my initials and my score
 ```
 ## Mock-Up
 The following animation demonstrates the application functionality:
 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](./Assets/04-web-apis-homework-demo.gif)

 ## Grading Requirements
 This homework is graded based on the following criteria:

 ### Technical Acceptance Criteria: 40%
 * Satisfies all of the preceding acceptance criteria.

 ### Deployment: 32%

 * Application deployed at live URL.
 * Application loads with no errors.
 * Application GitHub URL submitted.
 * GitHub repository contains application code.

 ### Application Quality: 15%
 * Application user experience is intuitive and easy to navigate.
 * Application user interface style is clean and polished.
 * Application resembles the mock-up functionality provided in the homework instructions.

 ### Repository Quality: 13%
 * Repository has a unique name.
 * Repository follows best practices for file structure and naming conventions.
 * Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
 * Repository contains multiple descriptive commit messages.
 * Repository contains quality readme file with description, screenshot, and link to deployed application.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.

-* The URL of the GitHub repository, with a unique name and a readme describing the project.

 ---